pandoc-ext/fonts-and-alignment/README.md

 ### Color

-A single attribute, `pfa-color`, accepts:
+A single attribute, `pfa-font-color`, accepts:

 - Any of the 147 CSS3 named colors (case- and whitespace-insensitive —
   `"Medium Violet Red"`, `medium-violet-red`, and `MEDIUMVIOLETRED`